 Tom Luke, Vice President, WW Sales and Partnerships

 Tutela now gains insights on over 10 billion measurements and reports on over 10 petabytes of data daily.
-The company also recognized and seized the opportunity to provide self-service analytics to its clients, via OmniSci's interactive visualization and ease of use.
+The company also recognized and seized the opportunity to provide self-service telecom analytics tools to its clients, via OmniSci's interactive visualization and ease of use.

 “We quickly discovered how intuitive and easy to use OmniSci Immerse is for visual analytics.”